 No, you have to add photos when you're creating your listing.
 You can create your listing, save it, and come back to add photos later, but you can't list your item until you've added images to the listing.

 Picture policy overview

-Photos are one of the most important parts of a listing.
+Photos are one of the most important parts of a listing or product.
 Pictures let buyers see details that you can't put in words, and allow them to form accurate expectations around their purchases.
 Including clear and detailed photos of your items will help you to keep buyers happy by letting them see exactly what they will be getting.
-We require at least one photo in your listing, but suggest that you include many clear pictures of your item.
+We require at least one photo in your listing or product, but suggest that you include many clear pictures of your item.